andysontran/PID_Cancer_Analysis/README.md

 Corresponding author email: son.tran@ucalgary.ca

 This repository contains R code for the curation of RNAseq data from tumour and normal tissue samples obtained from TCGA and GTEx, respectively, and provided by the recount2 project through the TCGAbiolinks Bioconductor/R package.
 Project codes matching corresponding tumour and normal tissues are provided in Project_Codes.xlsx.
+PID-related genes were curated from the Fulgent Genetics 'Comprehensive Primary Immunodeficiency NGS Panel' and is provided in Panel_PIDGenes.xlsx.